alire-project/alire/testsuite/README.md

 $ source my-virtual-env/bin/activate

 # Install e3-testsuite and all its dependencies
-$ pip install e3-testsuite pexpect
+$ pip install -r requirements.txt

 # You should now be able to run the testsuite (make sure you built alr and
 # made it available with your PATH):